-7) Eligible and Ineligible Applicants
+5) Eligible and Ineligible Applicants

-- a) Eligible applicants for rental properties are nonprofit organizations as described in Section 501 (c)(3) or (c)(4) of the Internal Revenue Code who are required by federal rules to follow 24 CFR Part 84.
-Eligible applicants for homebuyer properties are units of general local government (including public housing authorities) who are required by federal rules to follow 24 CFR Part 85, nonprofit organizations as described in Section 501(c)(3) or (c)(4) of the Internal Revenue Code, who are required by federal rules to follow 24 CFR Part 84, and Housing Finance Corporations authorized under the provisions of the Texas Housing Finance Corporation Act, Texas Government Code, Chapter 394. - b) Subgrantees under Texas NSP1, Texas NSP-R, and Texas NSP3 must have successfully met all contract milestones and thresholds as of the date of application and be in material compliance with their contracts in order to be eligible to apply under this NOFA; additionally, subgrantees must be in material compliance with any and all TDHCA contracts at the time of award. - c) The following violations will cause an Applicant and/or any Applications they have submitted to be ineligible: - i) The Applicant is an Administrator of a previously funded Contract for which Department funds have been partially or fully deobligated due to failure to meet contractual obligations during the 12 months prior to application submission date; an exception may be made at the discretion of the Department if the deobligation was voluntary, part of project close-out or the remainder was completed on a subsequent Contract: - ii) The Applicant has failed, (within the reasonable time allotted for response), to submit a response to provide an explanation, evidence of corrective action or a payment of disallowed costs or fees as a result of a monitoring review; - iii) The Applicant is delinquent on any loan payment or fee due to the Department on the date of the Application submission; - iv) The Applicant has been or is barred, suspended, or terminated from procurement in a state or federal program or listed in the List of Parties Excluded from Federal Procurement or Non-Procurement Programs or has otherwise been debarred by HUD or the Department; - v) The Applicant has violated the State laws regarding ethics, including revolving door policy;
+- a) Unless otherwise limited in this NOFA, eligible applicants are nonprofit organizations recognized by the Texas Secretary of State and required by federal regulation to use 24 CFR Part 84, units of general local government, special purpose units of government (including public housing and regional planning authorities), and Housing Finance Corporations authorized under the provisions of the Texas Housing Finance Corporation Act, Texas Government Code, Chapter 394. - b) Subgrantees under Texas NSP1, Texas NSP-R, and Texas NSP3 must have successfully met all contract milestones and thresholds as of the date of application and be in compliance with those contracts in order to be eligible to apply under this NOFA; additionally, subgrantees must not be out of compliance with any and all TDHCA contracts at the time of award. - c) The following violations will cause an Applicant and/or any Applications they have submitted to be ineligible: - i.
+The Applicant is an Administrator of a previously funded Contract for which Department funds have been partially or fully deobligated due to failure to meet contractual obligations during the 12 months prior to application submission date; an exception may be made at the discretion of the Department if the deobligation was voluntary, part of project closeout, or the remainder was completed on a subsequent Contract; - ii.
+The Applicant has failed, (within the reasonable time allotted for response), to submit a response to provide an explanation, evidence of corrective action or a payment of disallowed costs or fees as a result of a monitoring review; - iii.
+The Applicant is delinquent on any loan payment or fee due to the Department on the date of the previous participation review in conducted; - iv.
+The Applicant has been or is barred, suspended, or terminated from procurement in a state or federal program or listed in the List of Parties Excluded from Federal Procurement or Non-Procurement Programs or has otherwise been debarred by HUD or the Department; - v.
+The Applicant has violated the State laws regarding ethics, including revolving door policy; - vi.
+The Applicant has been convicted of a state or federal felony crime involving fraud, bribery, theft, misrepresentation of material fact, misappropriation of funds, or other similar criminal offenses within fifteen years preceding the Application deadline; - vii.
+The Applicant at the time of Application submission is subject to the following for which proceedings have become final:

-- vi) The Applicant has been convicted of a state or federal felony crime involving fraud, bribery, theft, misrepresentation of material fact, misappropriation of funds, or other similar criminal offenses within fifteen years preceding the Application deadline; - vii) The Applicant at the time of Application submission is subject to the following for which proceedings have become final: - (a) an enforcement or disciplinary action under state or federal securities law or by the NASD; - (b) a federal tax lien; or - (c) or is the subject of an active enforcement proceeding with any governmental entity. - viii) The submitted Application has excessive omissions of documentation to substantiate the Selection Criteria; or is so unclear, disjointed, or incomplete, as determined by the Department, that a thorough review cannot reasonably be performed.
-If an Application is determined ineligible pursuant to this section, the Application will be terminated without the opportunity for corrections of administrative deficiencies. - ix) The Applicant or anyone that has controlling (51%) ownership interest in the development owner or developer that is active in the ownership or control of one or more other rent restricted rental housing properties in the state of Texas administered by the Department is in Material Noncompliance with the Land Use Restriction Agreement (LURA) (10 TAC §60.121); and - x) Any Application that includes financial participation by a Person who, during the five-year period preceding the date of the bid or award, has been convicted of violating a federal law in connection with a contract awarded by the federal government for relief, recovery, or Reconstruction efforts as a result of Hurricanes Rita or Katrina or any other disaster occurring after September 25, 2005, or was assessed a federal civil or administrative penalty in relation to such a contract.
+- 1. An enforcement or disciplinary action under state or federal securities law or by the NASD; - 2.
+A federal tax lien; or - 3.
+Is the subject of an active enforcement proceeding with any governmental entity. - viii.
+The Applicant or anyone that has controlling (51%) ownership interest in the development owner or developer that is active in the ownership or control of one or more other rent restricted rental housing properties in the state of Texas administered by the Department is in Material Noncompliance with the Land Use Restriction Agreement (LURA) (10 TAC §60.121); and - ix.
+Any Application that includes financial participation by a Person who, during the five-year period preceding the date of the bid or award, has been convicted of violating a federal law in connection with a contract awarded by the federal government for relief, recovery, or Reconstruction efforts as a result of Hurricanes Rita or Katrina or any other disaster occurring after September 25, 2005, or was assessed a federal civil or administrative penalty in relation to such a contract.